+If you don’t get help for severe and chronic alcohol withdrawal symptoms, there can be severe consequences.
+Alcohol withdrawal is very dangerous and is not a joke.
 When an individual develops an addiction to alcohol, unfortunately, consuming the substance becomes their top priority.
-Also, it is extremely common for individuals suffering from alcohol use disorder to ignore the possible health consequences associated with alcoholism.
-Then, their addiction to alcohol quickly becomes accompanied by tolerance and dependency.
+Also, it is extremely common for individuals suffering from alcohol use disorder to ignore the possible health consequences of alcoholism.
+Then, their alcohol addiction quickly becomes accompanied by tolerance and dependency.
 As a result, if an individual decides to quit drinking alcohol suddenly, they will experience uncomfortable withdrawal symptoms.

 Alcohol withdrawal symptoms occur once an individual who is dependent on alcohol decides to stop drinking suddenly.
 Also, symptoms of alcohol withdrawal will vary from person to person, depending on the longevity of alcohol abuse and the amount a person consumes.